 - Asks whether I can write a letter of recommendation, then

-- Suggests that we meet up if I want to talk about what to write, then
+- Suggests that we meet up during office hours if I want to talk about what to write, then

 - Provides as many details or suggestions as possible.

 I don’t like getting approached after class about it without prior warning.
-I prefer being prepared for this sort of discussion, and a preliminary email saying “Is this OK?
+I prefer being prepared for this sort of discussion and organizing an office hours time for discussion.
+A preliminary request via email saying “Is this OK?
 Can we meet up?” works well.

-Personally, I’m also okay with a student just sending the email without arranging to meet up.
+Personally, I’m also okay with a student just sending the email without arranging to meet up during office hours.
 Sometimes I’m frankly too busy to have meetings with my students.
-So just email me and ask for the letter of recommendation – It’ll be fine.
+So just contact me via email and ask for the letter of recommendation – It’ll be fine.

 But, that in-person follow-up is a nice personal touch.